DKFZ-ODCF/nf-bam2fastq/README.md

 These files are all always produced, independent of whether your data is actually single-end or paired-end.
 If no reads of any of these groups are present in the input BAM file, empty compressed files are produced.
 Note further that these files are produced for each read-group in your input BAM, plus the "default" read-group.
 If you have a BAM in which none of the reads are assigned to a read-group, then all reads can be found in the "default" read-group.

+Note that Nextflow creates the `work/` directory, the `.nextflow/` directory, and the `.nextflow.log*` files in the directory directory in which it is executed.

 ## Environment and Execution

 [Nextflow](https://www.nextflow.io/docs/latest/config.html#config-profiles)'s `-profile` parameter allows setting technical options for executing the workflow.
 You have already seen some of the profiles and that these can be combined.
 We conceptually separated the predefined profiles into two types -- those concerning the "environment" and those for selecting the "executor".